dkblackley/dkblackley.github.io/_posts/2023-05-01-asm-fizzbuzz.md

 ## Congratulations

 Well you made it to the end.
 I don't really know why I tried this and I don't really know why you read this.
 I just have a headache.
-Apologies for this over complicated and simplified explanation of assembly, but at least I won't need to go through this again in the future.
+Apologies for this simultaneously over complicated and simplified explanation of assembly, but at least I won't need to go through this again in the future.

 See you next time.